pdxparrot/ggj2020/SETUP.md

 * Add Keijiro Kino
   * TODO: This currently isn't possible until 2019.3 is out (the installation process has completely changed)
   * Add "jp.keijiro.kino.post-processing": "https://github.com/keijiro/kino.git#upm" to package manifest.json dependencies
+    * This has changed to a scoped registry? will have to investigate how to actually do this
 * Need to create InputSystem settings asset
 * Need to import TextMesh Pro Essentials
 * Use Mirror for networking